DNA64/D2R-Offline/readme.md

 # Setup

+## Getting Started

+With the Technical Alpha and Beta now over, the installation files available on blizzards servers have now been encrypted, making it pointless to download them directly from the Battle.net servers.
+For legal reasons this means you'll have to find the files on your own if you don't already have them.
+Once you have found the files, you can proceed with the guide.

 ## Installing

-1. You will need the *Diablo II Resurrected* game files.
+1. You will need the *Diablo II Resurrected* game files, as mentioned above.

 1. You may also need [.NET Framework v4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net472-web-installer).